hazelcast/hazelcast-reference-manual/src/JCache-NearCache.md

 You can use the following system properties to configure the sending of invalidation events in batches:

 - `hazelcast.cache.invalidation.batch.enabled`: Specifies whether the cache invalidation event batch sending is enabled or not.
 The default value is `true`.
-- `hazelcast.cache.invalidation.batch.size`: Defines the maximum number of cache invalidation events to be drained and sent to the event listeners in a batch.
+- `hazelcast.cache.invalidation.batch.size`: Maximum number of cache invalidation events to be drained and sent to the event listeners in a batch.
 The default value is `100`.
-- `hazelcast.cache.invalidation.batchfrequency.seconds`: Defines cache invalidation event batch sending frequency in seconds.
+- `hazelcast.cache.invalidation.batchfrequency.seconds`: Cache invalidation event batch sending frequency in seconds.
 When event size does not reach to `hazelcast.cache.invalidation.batch.size` in the given time period, those events are gathered into a batch and sent to the target.
 The default value is `5` seconds.

 So if there are so many clients or so many mutating operations, batching should remain enabled and the batch size should be configured with the `hazelcast.cache.invalidation.batch.size` system property to a suitable value.